Student Publication Association National Conference 2026

 When should I arrive and leave?

 Registration opens from 3pm on Friday 27 March.
 Please arrive in time to check in before the Friday night welcome social.
 If you are arriving on Saturday, head to the welcome desk in the morning.
-On Sunday, the final session will finish at 3.30pm.
+On Sunday, the final session will finish by 4pm.

 What food do I get?